OSU is transitioning to new ad hoc reporting tools

 The legacy BI Query tool is no longer supported by the vendor, has not been updated in several years and is not compatible with some of the newer data systems and tools we have adopted.
 In short, our data needs and business processes have become too complex for the tool, resulting in unreliable data.
 Additionally, the ad hoc nature of the tool has led to issues of inconsistency and inaccurate reporting given the complex nature of the university data and evolving business processes.
 CORE provides reliable and verified reports for operational needs and a growing number of strategic dashboards that were designed and vetted to support the university’s mission and core functions.
 Jaspersoft will serve to support specific ad hoc business needs that cannot be addressed in CORE reports.

 Yes!
 Winter term will be the start of the transition.
 Users will be transitioned out of BI Query in groups.
-Please see the transition timeline for more information and contact IAR if you have questions about which group you are in and how to prepare for the transition.
+Please contact IAR if you have questions about which group you are in and how to prepare for the transition.

 Not necessarily.
 During this transition process new CORE reports will be created to fill current need gaps.
 IAR and the Office of the Registrar will consult with units to identify those gaps and expand the report offerings in CORE.
 As CORE is the university tool for reliable and standardized data for operational needs, the preference is to have a vetted and approved CORE report wherever possible for both quality and consistency purposes.